 Are There Any American-Made Alarm Clocks?

-We searched high and low for high-quality alarm clocks that are made in the USA, but couldn’t find many great options.
+We searched high and low for high-quality alarm clocks made in the USA, but couldn’t find many great options.
 This square desk alarm clock from Chelsea Clock is a decent (mostly) American-made option but does have a German quartz movement.